redphx/better-xcloud/README.md

 # Better xCloud
 Improve [Xbox Cloud Gaming (xCloud)](https://www.xbox.com/play/) experience on web browser.
-The main target of this script is Android users, but it should work great on desktop too.
+The main target of this script is mobile users, but it should work great on desktop too.

 Give this project a 🌟 if you like it.
 Thank you.